Could heartland victory help Kraft to Berlin?

 The conservative daily Die Welt cautioned against the view that Kraft could become chancellor in 2013.

 “The SPD now thinks it can march back to power with the Greens in 2013.
 Such optimism is unfounded.
-Kraft remained below 40 percent and the SPD-Green victory was based on Roettgen’s weakness.
-Angela Merkel is an opponent of a different caliber.”
+Kraft remained below 40 percent and the SPD-Green victory was based on Roettgen’s weakenss.
+Angela Merkel is an opponent of a different calibre.”

 Sunday’s vote gave the SPD, who are trailing the conservatives by up to 10 points nationally, a morale boost and Kraft is now firmly seen as a potential future chancellor.